 With the Mediterranean diet, you won't be counting calories or cutting out major food groups.
-Instead, you'll be swapping out bad fats for good ones (olive oil instead of butter; fish or poultry instead of red meat), enjoying fresh fruit instead of sugary fancy desserts, and eating your fill of flavorful veggies and beans.
+Instead, you'll be swapping out bad fats for heart-healthy ones (olive oil instead of butter; fish or poultry instead of red meat); enjoying fresh fruit instead of sugary, fancy desserts; and eating your fill of flavorful veggies and beans.
 Nuts are a mainstay, too, but keep them to no more than a handful a day.
 And you can have whole-grain bread and wine in moderation.

 2. The Food Is Really Fresh.

 When you eat like Mediterranean people do, you're not roaming the frozen food aisle or hitting a fast-food drive-thru.
 The focus is on fresh, seasonal food prepared in simple, mouth-watering ways.
 Build a yummy salad from spinach, cucumbers, tomatoes, and classic Greek ingredients like black olives and feta cheese with a Quick Light Greek Salad recipe, or whip up a colorful, veggie-filled batch of Grilled Tomato Gazpacho.

 3. You Can Have Bread.

 Choose whole grains, a Mediterranean diet staple.
 Bread (and pasta) made with whole grains has more protein and minerals and is generally healthier than the white flour kind, which means it won't give you a sugar rush and then a crash.
 Try whole-grain pita bread dipped in olive oil, hummus, or tahini (a protein-rich paste made from ground sesame seeds).